ecs160ss12019/EightAM/README.md

 * Test with losing one life when ship collides with alien projectile. (pass)
 * Test with number of lives remaining the same if ship is shot by own projectile. (pass)
 ##### _**Ship**_
-* Upon hitting the fire button, the spaceship creates projectile
+* Upon hitting the fire button, the spaceship creates projectile. (pass)
 ##### _**Space**_
 * Test inputting with player’s hitbox and all generated asteroid hitboxes, it should return true to indicate the existence of a collision if the two types of hit box has any intersection, false otherwise.
 ##### _**Aliens**_